 Payment for this service will not be made for routine care and supervision that is normally provided by the family for services furnished to a minor by the child's parent, adoptive parents, guardian, or step-parent.
 Payment for this service will not be made to others living in the same residence as the participant.
 This service shall not be used solely for the purpose of supervision or emergency assistance on a 24-hour basis.
 This service cannot duplicate any other service in this waiver.
 The service cannot be authorized on the individual service plan with In-Home Supports, Residential Habilitation, Adult Foster Care, Homemaker, Family Care Option, Parenting Support, Adult Foster Care, or Medicaid State Plan Personal Care Services.
 This service shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
 These services include Extended Home Health Care, Behavioral Consultation, Day Habilitation, Prevocational Services, Small Group Employment Supports, or Individual Employment.
 Payment for Independent Habilitation does not include room and board, or the cost of facility maintenance and upkeep.
 This service does not include payment for non-medical transportation costs.
-This service is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.

-Specify whether the service may be provided by (check each that applies):

-Service Type: Statutory Service Service Name: Independent Habilitation

-Licensed according to NDAC 75-04- -01 ----------------------------------- -----
+Service Delivery Method (check each that applies): ☐ Participant-directed as specified in Appendix E ☐ Provider managed Specify whether the service may be provided by (check each that applies): ☐ Legally Responsible Person ☐ Relative ☐ Legal Guardian Provider Specifications: Provider Category Provider Type Title Agency Licensed DD Provider Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Statutory Service Service Name: Independent Habilitation Provider Category: Agency Provider Type: Licensed DD Provider Provider Qualifications License (specify): Licensed according to NDAC 75-04-01 Certificate (specify):

+Other Standard (speci fy):

-Verification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qu Entity Responsible for

+State Medicaid Agency

-State Medicaid Agency, DD Section Frequency of Verification:
+Frequency of Verificat ion:

+Annually

+Appendix C: Particip ant Services

+ervice Specification

+C-1/C-3.
+SC A vice Specification

-State laws, regulations and policies re ferenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
-Service Type: Statutory Service
+ecification are readily available to CMS upon request through

+the Medicaid agency or the operities of the operities Type: perating agency (if applical ble).

+Statutory Service

+Service:

 Supported Employment

+Alternate Service Title (if a ny):

-Individual Employment Support
+Individual Employment Supp port

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

-03 Supported Employment 03021 ongoing supported employment, individual
+03 Supported Employ ment 03021 ongoing supported employment, individual

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-ervice Definition (Scope):
+Service Definition (Scope): Sub-Catagory 4:

 Category 4: Sub-Category 4: